fuzzylogicxx/fuzzylogic/posts/my-git-cheatsheet.md

 As an alternative to merge its main pro is that it leads to a more linear therefore easier-to-read history.
 Note however that it is potentially more disruptive therefore not right for every situation.

-Say we’re on a feature branch and think it’s ready.
+Say I’ve been working on a feature branch and I think it’s ready.

-We might want to just tidy up our feature branch’s commits and can do this with an “interactive rebase”.
-This technique allows us to tidy our feature branch work to remove trivial, “initial exploration” and generally less relevant commits so as to keep the commit history clean.
+I might want to just tidy up my feature branch’s commits and can do this with an “interactive rebase”.
+This technique allows me to tidy my feature branch work to remove trivial, “initial exploration” and generally less relevant commits so as to keep the commit history clean.

-We might also want to bring in `master` to ensure synchronicity and compatibility. `rebase` sets the head of our feature branch to the head of `master` then adds our feature branch’s commits on top.
+I might also want to bring in `master` to ensure synchronicity and compatibility. `rebase` sets the head of my feature branch to the head of `master` then adds my feature branch’s commits on top.

-While it’s a good idea to `rebase` before making a <abbr title="Pull Request">PR</abbr>, <strong>don’t use it after making a PR</strong> because from that point on the branch is _public_ and rebasing a public branch can cause problems for collaborators on the branch.
+While it’s a good idea to `rebase` _before_ making a <abbr title="Pull Request">PR</abbr>, <strong>don’t use it after making a PR</strong> because from that point on the branch is _public_ and rebasing a public branch can cause problems for collaborators on the branch.

 Rebuild your feature branch’s changes on top of master
 ``` bash